mundl/smires/README.md

 Examples
 ========

 Each participating country was asked to suggest metrics and to submit a few time series with intermittent streamflow.
-As we plan to integrate the provided time series in the R package, we need permission of the copyright holder to make the data availabe.
+As we plan to integrate the provided time series in the R package, we need permission of the copyright holder to make the data available.
 The column **include** of the following table indicates if the data can be published.

 ### Time Series